bingqixia/Image-Recommendations/README.md

-# Similar image recommender application based on Flask for Heroku
+# Similar image recommendation application based on Flask for Heroku

-This is a gallery application for similar image recommender, used Python Object-Oriented Development, flask framework, developed on Heroku.
+This is a gallery application for similar image recommender, used Python Object-Oriented Development, Flask framework, developed on Heroku.

 Recommendation algorithms use `Alibaba Cloud's machine learning API`.
 So if you want run this dome application, you need replace the Access Key with your own.